 Inform your doctor and pharmacist if you are taking any of these medicines:

-- medicines for high blood pressure or heart disease e.g. nifedipine, diltiazem, amiodarone
+- medicines for high blood pressure e.g. nifedipine, diltiazem, metoprolol

 - theophylline (asthma medicine)